ian-r-rose/ian-r-rose.github.io/content/articles/transit/2017-08-02-bus-bunching.md

 <object data=/visualization/bus/bus-bunching.html?interactive=false&equilibrium=true&boost=false&gamma=0&n=5 width=700 height=700></object>
 Okay, so this is starting to more closely resemble a bus route.
 However, the buses are still moving at a constant speed, and have no effect on each other.
-In order for our model to exhibit the richer characteristics of a "bunched" system, there must be some way for their speed to be a function of conditions on the road.
+In order for our model to exhibit the richer characteristics of a system that can bunch, there must be some way for their speed to be a function of conditions on the road.

 There are many factors that can control the speed of a bus traveling through town, including traffic, construction, scheduled layovers, and number of passengers.
-In order to keep the model simple, we will focus on the last reason: the number of passengers to board and exit the bus.
+In order to keep the model simple, we will focus on the last reason: the number of passengers who board and exit the bus.
 A traveling bus constantly picks up and drops off passengers as it makes its way around its route.
 This process takes time (as anyone who has watched a passenger fumble with change upon boarding knows).
 A bus that boards and deposits more passengers will, in general, make slower progress along its route.

-Lots of things affect the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
+Manu things affect the number of passengers boarding a given bus, including time-of-day, scheduling, and population density.
 We will assume that the amount of time since the previous bus is also a big factor: the more time that has passed, the more passengers will have arrived at the bus stops for pickup.
-Therefore, if a bus falls behind schedule, more time will have passed since the last bus at each stop, meaning that it will be further slowed down by excess passengers.
+If a bus falls behind schedule, more time will have passed since the last bus, meaning that it will be further slowed down by excess passengers.
 In the following analysis, we will use the distance between buses as a proxy for the number of passengers that need to be picked up.